winitzki/scall/tutorial/programming_dhall.md

 let x : < X : Natural | Y : Bool > = < X : Natural | Y : Bool >.X 123
 ```

+Constructors may have at most one argument.
+Constructors with multiple curried arguments (as in Haskell: `P1 Int Int | P2 Bool`) are not supported in Dhall.
+Record types must be used instead of multiple arguments.
+For example, Haskell's union type `P1 Int Int | P2 Bool` may be replaced by Dhall's union type `< P1 : { _1 : Integer, _2 : Integer }, P2 : Bool >`.

 Union types can have empty constructors.
 For example, the union type `< X : Natural | Y >` has values written either as `< X : Natural | Y >.X 123` or `< X : Natural | Y >.Y`.
 Both these values have type `< X : Natural | Y >`.

 Union types are "structural": two union types are distinguished only via their constructor names and types, and constructors are unordered.
-There is no way of assigning a permanent name to the union type itself, as it is done in other languages in order to distinguish that union type from others.
+There is no way of assigning a permanent name to the union type itself, as it is done in Haskell and Scala in order to distinguish that union type from others.

 #### Pattern matching